-Once you have some document edits on your account we can go ahead and organise them.
+Once you have some document edits on your account we can go ahead and start to organise them.

-When you log in you will see your user dashboard.
-Right now we want to access the Documents service, so click the
+When you log in to your account, you will see your user dashboard.
+Right now we want to access the documents service, so click the

 Documents button on your user dashboard.